telerik/winforms-docs/controls/dataentry/customizing-appearance/customizing-appearance.md

 You can access and modify the style for different elements in __RadDataEntry__ by using the `Element Hierarchy Editor`.

->caption Fig.1 Element Hierarchy Editor
+>caption Figure 1: Element Hierarchy Editor

 ![WinForms RadDataEntry Element Hierarchy Editor](images/dataentry-customizing-appearance001.png)